 Other than boosting the signal strength, a preamp also possesses the ability to enhance the quality of the sonic signal to elevate your music and digital content to the level you want.

-Amplifiers can be standalone or be an integrated option, which means they come with the preamp, tuner, etc. A standalone amplifier just boosts audio signals to the speakers without the help of a preamp.
+Amplifiers like high-quality 800 watt amp can be standalone or be an integrated option, which means they come with the preamp, tuner, etc. A standalone amplifier just boosts audio signals to the speakers without the help of a preamp.
 They are also referred to as power amps and don’t possess the preamp to help refine the audio speakers.

 When to Use a Receiver or an Amplifier